Bhpsngum/starblast-modding-express/middleware/CREATE_MIDDLEWARE.md

 - `options`: User-options passed to this middleware

 This function binds to the middleware object by default.
-### `initialize(instance)`
-A function executing when user calls `mod.initialize()` (preferably after all middlewares have been loaded), with these parameters:
-- `instance`: Modding Express instance.

-This function binds to the middleware object by default.
 ### `commands`
 An array, containing commands config object with these fields:
 - `name`: Name of the command